Wookiee-/OpenJKold/README.md

 * ConsoleMOTD and CenterMOTD
 * Sliding on players head on/off
 * Duel Distance Limit on/off
-* FullAdmin and JuniorAdmin levels
+* Council, Knight and Instructor admin level
 * Clan chat support for scrims
 * JKA/JO Saber Ghoul2Collision can be toggled on/off
 * Clean compile